Rodney J. Cartasegna

 LIFE magazine award winning photographer

 Your home is your sanctuary, a place of rest, love and nurturing.
 And what better way to enhance your surroundings than with beautiful photographs of creation, accompanied with your favorite encouraging and inspiring biblical passage.
 I welcome the opportunity to collaborate with you in creating that special piece for your place or a cherished gift for friends and family.
-An investment in fine art today creates a loving space where beauty lives long.
+An investment in fine art today creates a loving space where beauty echoes.

 See samples by clicking here.